Neural Variance-aware Dueling Bandits with Deep Representation and Shallow Exploration: PROOF OF CONFIDENCE INTERVAL LEMMA

 This completes the proof. \end{proof}

 Although there exist several theoretical results on concentration inequalities for generalized linear bandits~\citep{kveton2020randomized, olddog, chen1999strong, li2017provably} and contextual linear dueling bandits~\citep{lst, saha2021optimal}, to the best of our knowledge, this is the first work that combines spectral perturbation analysis (the Courant–Fischer Minimax theorem) with a bootstrap argument.
-Without this refined analysis, the regret bound would scale as $tm^{-1/6}$.
-By leveraging the concentration inequality in conjunction with the elliptic potential lemma, one can gain an additional factor of $\sqrt{t}$, resulting in a bound of $t^{3/2}m^{-1/6}$.
-However, in our analysis, the cumulative regret scales as $tm^{-1/6}$, which yields a tighter and more favorable bound.
+This refined approach is crucial for achieving a tight regret bound.
+A standard analysis that combines a concentration inequality with the elliptic potential lemma typically introduces an extra $\sqrt{T}$ factor, resulting in a suboptimal regret term on the order of $\bigol(T^{3/2}m^{-1/6})$.
+In contrast, our analysis circumvents this issue, yielding a tighter and more favorable bound that scales as $\bigol(Tm^{-1/6})$.

-\section{Theoretical Analysis of UCB Framework}
+\section{THEORETICAL ANALYSIS OF UCB FRAMEWORK}

+{\textbf{Overview.} This section proves sublinear cumulative regret for all UCB-based arm selection strategies.
+The proof structure is: (1) derive strategy-specific bounds on $\th_{t-1}^\intercal(\cdot)$ relating the estimated utility gap to the exploration bonus (\cref{sec:UCB-ARM}); (2) decompose the instantaneous regret $r_t^a$ into representation bias, estimated utility gap, and parameter estimation error terms; (3) apply the concentration inequality from \cref{lem:app-concentration_inequality} and the elliptic potential lemma to sum the per-round bounds across $T$ rounds.}